studioxlumiere/film-production/Character-SXE.md

 ## 8. Environment

-- **Setting:** Stark, white empty studio
+**Setting:** The stark, white empty studio serves as a minimalist stage, now bathed in vibrant pink neon light.
+This striking color and the pronounced lighting effect highlighting the woman’s figure sharply contrast her high-tech design and graceful form against the unadorned backdrop.
-- **Description:** SXI stands in a minimalist, stark white studio, her features sharply contrasted against the empty backdrop.
-The clean, unadorned space highlights her high-tech design and graceful presence.
+**Description:** SXI stands in this minimalist space, her features accentuated by the neon glow.
+The clean, stark environment underscores her futuristic presence, with the vibrant pink light casting a dynamic, cyberpunk-inspired aura around her, drawing attention to her curves and technological enhancements.
+**Style:** Cyberpunk